"Giving voice to characters

 He has been nominated for four Drama Desk awards for Best Actor.
 He directed and produced the TNT movie The Virginian (Best Picture/Wrangler Award, 2000).
 For his role in the current cable series The Sinner he has been nominated for a Critics Circle Award and a Screen Actors Guild Award.
 In his community work, he co-founded Hollywood Orchard, a non-profit initiative that, since 2011, has organized neighbors to harvest and share fruit from urban environments.
 Bill serves on the boards of Alfred University and If Not Us Then Who

-David Walker has been a Visionbox Studio ensemble member since 2016.
+David Walker has been a member of the Visionbox Studio Ensemble since 2017 and serves as

-As a financial advisor.
-David helps clients to achieve long-term financial security, by applying proven retirement strategies, including “The Power of Zero.”
-Over nearly 10 years, he led major projects for human capital firm DBM, teaming with leaders at INTEL, JPMORGAN CHASE, MICROSOFT and other major corporations.
-He has 15 years of executive search experience with McAleer Gray, PRIME Consultants, and within Coors Brewing Company (now MolsonCoors).
-A founder and President of the Denver-Cherry Creek Rotary, he was also the club’s first Foundation President.
-He has four children, including one of each.
+Previously, over 10 years, he led multi-million-dollar projects for human capital firm DBM, where he teamed with leaders at INTEL, JPMORGAN CHASE, MICROSOFT and dozens of other major companies.
+He has 15 years of executive search experience on Wall Street, as well as with McAleer Gray, PRIME Consultants, and at Coors Brewing Company (now MolsonCoors).
+A former President of the Denver-Cherry Creek Rotary, he was the club’s first Foundation President.

 Resident Musician & Composer